 All That Hinders Love

-In the coming days, months and years, as troubles come to various parts of the earth, people will ask over and over again: “How could a God of love let these terrible things happen?”
+In the coming days, months and “How could a God of love let these terrible the earth, people will ask over and over again, "How could these things happen?”
 Those who know the Scriptures will be able to respond to these kinds of questions, speaking words of wisdom and truth, bringing hope and help to many fearful hearts.

 In His wisdom and perfect leadership, the Lord allows and at times even releases trouble to get rid of the things people hope and trust in which stop them loving Him with all their hearts.
 We love to trust in things instead of or more than trusting in God.
 This is not what we were created for; it is like having an idol.